ryansuchocki/microscheme/README.md

 Targets
 -------

 Microscheme currently supports the ATMega168/328 (used on the Arduino UNO), the ATMega2560 (used on most Arduino MEGA boards), and the ATMega32u4.
-The target controller is set using the command line argument `-m` follwed by `MEGA`, `UNO`, or `LEO` (not required if you're just compiling).
+The target controller is set using the command line argument `-m` follwed by `MEGA`, `UNO`, `LEO` or `KEYBOARDIO-ATREUS` (not required if you're just compiling).

 Note: An Arduino Pro Mini with a 168/328 chip (programmed via an UNO board with its chip removed) can be treated as an UNO, because it uses the same chip.